 My book manuscript, currently in preparation, reassesses Swiss Anabaptist separatism by analyzing processes of minority making in Zurich’s rural territories through the mid-seventeenth century.
 In a related project, I explore how archival cultures and practices have shaped historiographical characterizations of early modern Anabaptism.
 My research has received support from the Social Sciences and Humanities Research Council of Canada, the Leibniz-Institute for European History, and the Society for Reformation Research.

-In the classroom, I work to help students master course content and also use subject matter to engage students in the tasks of historical research: the identification and evaluation of historical evidence, the construction and critique of historical argumentation, and peer review.
+In the classroom, I work to help students master course content and use subject matter to engage students in the tasks of historical research: the identification and evaluation of evidence, the construction and critique of argumentation, and peer review.
 The topics of my teaching are diverse, and include courses in the history of early Europe and the world, the history of Christianity, colonial Latin American history, and historiographical methods.